ST10294145/CrecheManagement_App/README.md

 #   - Select an Android device or emulator
 #   - Click Run ▶️ in Android Studio
 ```
 ---

-## 🧾 Benefits of Digitization

-✅ Eliminates paper records and manual errors
-✅ Improves communication between staff and parents
-✅ Enables instant access to records anytime, anywhere
-✅ Provides secure and trackable digital payments
-✅ Saves time, resources, and effort for administrators

----

 ## 👨‍💻 Developers